*All Orders 4/19-4/27 Will Ship 4/28*

 Trans fats came into the general conscience in 2006, when the FDA required nutrition labels to list them.

-Food manufacturers scrambled to change ingredients because foods high in trans fat were seen as unmarketable with the new regulations (hey, an actual good thing the government has done for us!)
+Food manufacturers scrambled to change ingredients because foods high in trans fat were seen as unmarketable under the new regulations (hey, that’s a good thing the government has done for us!).

 Negative Effects

-By consuming either of these types of fats, you could risk lowering your high-density lipoprotein levels (HDL, or good cholesterol) and raising your low-density lipoprotein cholesterol levels (LDL, or bad cholesterol).
+Consuming either of these fats could lower your high-density lipoprotein levels (HDL or good cholesterol) and raise your low-density lipoprotein levels (LDL or bad cholesterol).

 Meanwhile, plaque can build up in your arteries, and eventually, you reduce your cardiovascular function, causing heart disease and even strokes.

-A diet low in saturated fats is the way to go, which is why olive oil is such a great alternative.
+A diet low in saturated fats is the way to go, so olive oil is a great alternative.

 3. It’s a Monounsaturated Fat